 ('simple-express', 8088, 'latest', TRUE);

-• This command creates a new ecs_simplified app by inserting a new row into the ecs_simplified table.
+table.
 Seems pretty easy, right?
-But under the hood, it's creating all the necessary resources like load balancers, security groups, IAM roles, etc.
+But under the hood, it's creating all the necessary resources like load balancers, security groups, IAM roles, etc. - You can manually check the tables to see what resources are being created.
+For example, looking at the

-• The iasql_begin() and iasql_commit() functions are IaSQL RPCs that are used to start and then end a transaction.
+functions are IaSQL RPCs that are used to start and then end a transaction.
 We use those two functions to bundle changes to be pushed to the cloud immediately.
-If you don't wrap the changes in a transaction, they'll be applied to the cloud in an eventually-consistent way.
+If you don't wrap the changes in a transaction, they'll be applied to the cloud in an eventually-consistent way. - For more info on the

-• After the transaction is finished all the necessary resources are now created on the cloud, and their cloud-defined values are synced back to the database, so you can see the ARNs in the database.
-You can verify this by looking at different tables, eg. iam_role.
+commands, check this guide on how it works. - After the transaction is finished all the necessary resources are now created on the cloud, and their cloud-defined values are synced back to the database, so you can see the ARNs in the database.
+You can verify this by looking at different tables, eg.

-• To get your load balancer address, you can easily run SELECT load_balancer_dns FROM ecs_simplified WHERE app_name = 'simple-express' query and get the URL to access your app.
+. - To get your load balancer address, you can easily run

-• In the next step, we'll automatically build an image for the code in Github repo and then push it to this URI (all through SQL and using another high-level function named ecr_build).
+query.
+You could build your docker image locally and then follow Steps 2 and 4 from this guide to connect your local docker CLI to your ECR repository and push that docker image into your ECR repository, but we have a simpler solution next. - In the next step, we'll automatically build an image for the code in Github repo and then push it to this URI (all through SQL and using another high-level function named

 SELECT